-- A system of output based allocation will be implemented to limit the potential for relocation of companies in emissions-intensive trade-exposed industries.
+- A system of output based allocation limits the potential for relocation of companies in emissions-intensive trade-exposed industries.

-- Addition policies within the Pan-Canadian Framework include a phase out of coal-fired power plants by 2030 and a 40-45% cut in methane emissions from the oil and gas sector to be in place by 2025.
+- Additional policies within the Pan-Canadian Framework include a phase-out of coal-fired power plants by 2030 and a 40-45% cut in methane emissions from the oil and gas sector to be in place by 2025.